Learning of Long-Horizon Sparse-Reward Robotic Manipulator Tasks with Base Controllers: EXPERIMENTS

 \subsection{Training Details}

-We use Adam optimizer and a learning rate of $10^{-3}$ for both actor and critic.
-Exploration noise during training is Gaussian with 0.1 standard deviation and 0 mean.
+We use Adam optimizer and a learning rate of $10^{-3}$ for both actor and critic networks.
+Exploration noise during training is Gaussian distribution with 0.1 standard deviation and 0 mean.
 Discount factor $\gamma$ is 0.99.
 Soft update parameter $\tau$ for target networks is $5\times10^{-3}$.
 Batch size is 256, and replay buffer size is $10^5$.
 We set $\lambda$ as $2\times10^{-2}$ and $\delta$ as $2\times10^{-5}$.
+All experiments are performed on a RTX2080 Ti.